 Here's how much Americans say they need to earn to feel financially secure

-Americans have a specific dollar figure in mind for what it would take to financially secure, according to a new survey from Bankrate.
-That magic number? $186,000 in annual income.
+Americans have a specific annual income in mind for what it would take to feel financially secure, according to a new survey from Bankrate.
+The magic number? $186,000 per year.

 Currently, only 6% of U.S. adults make that amount or more, Bankrate said.
 The median family income falls between $51,500 and $86,000, according to the latest federal data.